 Astronaut photograph ISS030-E-015491 was acquired on December 22, 2011, with a Nikon digital camera, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 30 crew.
 The image has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth by Michael Carlowicz, NASA Earth Observatory, and Melissa Dawson and William L. Stefanov, Jacobs/ESCG at NASA-JSC at NASA-JSC.

-Lake Atitlán, San Pedro la Laguna is located in Solola, Guatemala.
-10% of the profits from selling the Mayan Sacred Painting go to support Mayan children's education and school supplies.
-70% of profits from selling arts and crafts of sacred Mayan Calendar Nawal Nahuales glyph go the Mayan Mother craft artisans.
-For information on the Mayan Art shown on this page by Lorenzo Cruz Sunu, Mario Gonzalez, Marlon Puac, and Josè Reanda Quiejù ~ please contact Pedro Arnoldo Cruz Sunu.
+Lake Atitlán, San Pedro la Laguna in Solola, Guatemala.
+Profits from selling the Mayan Sacred Paintings go to support Mayan children's education and school supplies.
+Profits from selling arts and crafts depicting the sacred Mayan Calendar Nawal Nahuales glyphs, go direct to the Mayan Mother Craft Artisans and their children.
+For information on the Mayan Art shown on this page by Lorenzo Cruz Sunu, Mario Gonzalez, Marlon Puac, and Josè Reanda Quiejù please contact Pedro Arnoldo Cruz Sunu.
 Pedro's Contact Pedro's LinkedIn and Pedro's FACEBOOK for sales or for more information about the Fair Trade and Artisan Profit Program to support continually creating and selling Tz'utujil Mayan Indigenous Art of Guatemala.

 Pedro expresses "Maltiox".
-Mayan for thank you, to everyone who has shown interest in the Mayans and their ancestry.
+Mayan Tz'utujil language for Thank You, to everyone who has shown interest in the Mayans and their ancestry.
 Much gratitude to the individuals who visit this page, and share these links.
 Your choices to be interested in, and curious about, Mayan people encourages Mayans as individuals to be in the world and come out in public ways interacting and making new friends.

 Pedro says, "Thank you very much for understanding and making Mayan Tz'utujil Indigenous Art very spiritual - for our sacred works that come from the lives of our ancestors, the works reflect insipid to us all the culture that our ancestors have left us.
 I feel very proud."